Michael Cockerell: Personal life

 Cockerell has been married three times and has seven children.
 He first married Anne Christine Adriane Faber (1944–28 November 2002) in 1970; they divorced in 1980.
 Faber was the eldest child and only daughter of Julian Faber and his wife Lady Caroline Faber (née Macmillan), a daughter of Harold Macmillan.
 Cockerell and Faber had one son and one daughter.

 His second marriage, in 1984, was to Bridget Alexandra Heathcoat-Amory (born 21 May 1952), daughter of Brigadier Roderick Heathcoat-Amory and his wife Sonia Myrtle Heathcoat-Amory (née Denison).
-Cockerell and Heathcoat-Amory had two daughters.
+Cockerell and Heathcoat-Amory.
+They had two daughters.
 In 1990, they divorced.

 In 2011, Cockerell married BBC producer Anna Lloyd, with whom he has three daughters; the couple live in Notting Hill.

+Michael's daughter Rachel Cockerell is the author of the highly acclaimed nonfiction book Melting Point: Family, Memory and the Search for a Promised Land which, in part, describes her discovery of the accomplishments of her paternal great-grandfather Zionist leader and political activist David Jochelman.
+Besides being chairman and founder of the Federation of Jewish Relief Organizations of Great Britain and of the Polish Jewish Refugee Fund, Jochelman also served alongside Israel Zangwill in the Jewish Territorial Organization's successful settling of some 10,000 European Jews in Galveston, Texas in the early 20th Century..

-He lists his recreations in Who's Who as cricket, tennis and "merry-making".
+Michel Cockerell lists his recreations in Who's Who as cricket, tennis and "merry-making".
 He is a playing member of the Marylebone Cricket Club, as well being a member of the Lord’s Taverners and the Bushmen Cricket Club.